JL907/Sett/README.md

 ---

 ## Old Patch Notes
+`4.3.5`
+* Fixed an issue where Sett's basic attacks were not doing the correct damage
+* Fixed an issue where Sett's basic attacks duration and earlyexittime was incorrect

 `4.3.4`
 * Forgot to add check to see if M1 is held down when Sett's auto attack resets